Melton Mowbray: Civil War

 During the English Civil War, Melton was a Roundhead garrison commanded by a Colonel Rossiter.
 Two battles were fought: in November 1643, Royalists caught the garrison unaware and carried away prisoners and booty; in February 1645, Sir Marmaduke Langdale, commanding a Royalist force of 1,500 men, inflicted severe losses on the Roundheads.
 Some 300 men were said to have been killed.
 Legend has it that the hillside where the battle was fought was ankle deep in blood, hence the name Ankle Hill.
 However, the name appears in documents from before the Civil War and the names of Dalby Road and Ankle Hill have been switched, so confusing the true site of the battle.

 Local notable families seem to have had divided loyalties, though the Civil War ended with rejoicings outside the Limes in Sherrard Street, home of Sir Henry Hudson.
 His father, Robert Hudson, founded the Maison Dieu almshouses opposite the Church in 1640, complementing the stone Anne of Cleves House opposite.
 This was built in 1384 and housed chantry priests until the Dissolution.
-It was then included in the estates of Anne of Cleves by Henry VIII, as a divorce settlement in the 16th century, although there is local debate about whether she ever stayed there.
+It was then included in the estates of Anne of Cleves by Henry VIII, as a divorce settlement in the 16th century, although there is debate about whether she ever stayed there.
 A Grade II* listed building, it is now a public house owned by Everards, a Leicester brewery.

 Modern period

 On 6 April 1837, the 3rd Marquess of Waterford and a hunting party went on a spree through Melton streets causing much damage, according to the London Examiner.
 Henry Alken's pictures A Spree at Melton Mowbray and Larking at the Grantham Tollgate are said to illustrate this.
 They featured also in a play, The Meltonians, at The Theatre Royal, Drury Lane in 1838.
-This incident supposedly either engendered or popularised the phrase 'to paint the town red'.
+The Corn Exchange in Nottingham Street was completed in 1854.

 In 1942–1964, RAF Melton Mowbray lay to the south towards Great Dalby.
 The Class A airfield had been intended for aircraft maintenance, but was taken over by RAF Transport Command.
 In 1946–1958, it was used as a displaced persons camp by the Polish Resettlement Corps.
 Melton Mowbray served as a Thor strategic missile site in 1958–1963, when 254(SM) Squadron operated a flight of three nuclear missiles from the base.